 A blood sugar level of 200 mg/dL is considered normal.
 It falls into the hyperglycemic range and indicates that you have diabetes.

 There is no specific “normal” blood sugar level based solely on age.
-The general fasting blood sugar or blood sugar value after 8 hours of not eating for adults at the age of 50 is typically 90 to 130 mg/dL before meals and less than 180 mg/dL after meals.
+The fasting blood sugar value, or blood sugar level, after 8 hours of fasting for adults aged 50 is typically 90 to 130 mg/dL before meals and less than 180 mg/dL after meals.
 However, individual health conditions and factors may influence what is considered a healthy blood sugar level.

-During pregnancy, an alarming blood sugar level would be a fasting glucose level consistently above 95 mg/dL, one hour after meal and consistently exceeding 180 mg/dL.
+During pregnancy, an alarming blood sugar level is defined as a fasting glucose level consistently above 95 mg/dL, one hour after a meal, and consistently exceeding 180 mg/dL.
 Elevated blood sugar during pregnancy may indicate gestational diabetes.
 It needs prompt medical attention to reduce risks for both the mother and the baby.

 You can reduce blood glucose levels quickly by taking insulin.
 Exercise is also an efficient way to lower your glucose levels.
 Opt for foods such as quinoa, vegetables, and barley that have a low glycemic index.
 Consult your doctor if you need other medications to lower your blood glucose levels quickly.